 There is something absolutely delectable about pureed soups.
 This one, in particular, is so rich, creamy, and fresh that you may have to stop yourself from getting extra helpings!
-Not to mention, it’s a perfect dish to ring in spring -- asparagus is in its prime right now.
+Not to mention, it’s a perfect dish to ring in spring—asparagus is in season right now.

-To finish the soup off and add extra texture, I sautee the leftover asparagus tips at the end over high heat, just before serving.
+To finish the soup off and add extra texture, sauté the asparagus tips over high heat, just before serving.
 They get crispy and caramelized, but still firm enough to hold their shape.

 - 5 cups chicken broth